BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: Acknowledgment

-\fi We express our sincere gratitude to the reviewers for their insightful comments and constructive suggestions, which significantly contributed to the refinement of this paper.
-This research is supported by the NSFC-Guangdong Joint Fund Project (Grant No. U20A6003), the National Natural Science Foundation of China (NSFC) (Grant No. 61972427), and the Research Foundation of Science and Technology Plan Project in Guangdong Province (Grant No. 2020A0505100030).
+This work was supported by the NSFC-Guangdong Joint Fund Project (U20A6003), the National Natural Science Foundation of China (61972427), the Research Foundation of Science and Technology Plan Project in Guangdong Province (2020A0505100030), the Natural Science Foundation Innovation and Development Joint Fund of Chongqing (CSTB2022NSCQ-LZX0074 and CSTB2025NSCQ-LZX0077), and the China Postdoctoral Science Foundation (2025MD784116).

 \ifCLASSOPTIONcaptionsoff

 \fi